Bairei/spring-jwt-kotlin-demo/README.md

 # spring-jwt-kotlin-demo
-Simple Spring Boot application, using JSON Web Tokens for authentication, written in Kotlin
+Simple Full-stack application, with Spring Boot application, using JSON Web Tokens for authentication, written in Kotlin on back-end, and Vue.js application on front-end